 Babies can use a potty from birth

 Yes!
 It is perfectly possible, if not completely sensible, to help your baby “eliminate” in something other than a nappy.
 Helping infants and young toddlers to use a potty is not a new concept; it was the norm in the UK in the 1960s and is still practised routinely in many parts of the world today.2.
 Do I mean potty training?
-Absolutely not, but helping your baby use a potty, even from birth, can pave the way for quicker and easier potty training from 18 months 3 – a lot sooner than your nappy company would make you believe.
+Not in the beginning, but helping your baby use a potty, even only occasionally, can pave the way for quicker and easier potty training from 18 months 3 – a lot sooner than your nappy company would make you believe.

 Holding your little one over a potty or toilet instead of using a nappy means using fewer nappies, and that’s not good for Mr Nappy’s bank balance.
 UK nappy lead Proctor and Gamble was valued at £324 million in 20164: nappies are big business.
-Mr Nappy wants your baby to use his brand as long as possible – no way he’s going to tell you to potty train from 18 months and ditch his product completely.
-Thanks to the promotion of disposable nappies and “pull-ups”, babies are wearing nappies longer than ever before5.
+Mr Nappy wants your baby to use his brand as long as possible – no way he’s going to tell you to potty train sooner and ditch his product completely.
+Thanks to the promotion and “stay-dry” science of disposable nappies and “pull-ups”, babies are wearing nappies longer than ever before5.
 The result?
-Nowadays just 4% of babies are potty trained by age 2, compared to over 90% just 30 years ago 6.
+Nowadays just 4% of babies in the USA are potty trained by age 2, compared to over 90% just 30 years ago 6.
 But it doesn’t have to be this way.
 You don’t have to put your baby in a nappy until they are 4 or 5!.
+Find out how to potty your baby part time and still use nappies here.

 Why would you want to potty you baby?